 Setting the Ideal Environments

-- Enclosure: Your enclosure should be well-ventilated & secure to prevent escapees, yet retain sufficient humidity.
+Enclosure: Your enclosure should be well-ventilated & secure to prevent escapees, yet retain sufficient humidity.
+Proper ventilation is required to maintain oxygen supply, while consistent moisture levels are essential for both isopods and plants.

-- Substrate: Opt for a blended substrate of coco coir, sphagnum moss, and compost.
-This mimics the isopods natural environment and provides necessary nutrients for plants.
+Substrate: Opt for a blended substrate of coco coir, sphagnum moss, and compost.
+This mimics the isopods' natural environment and provides necessary nutrients for plants.
+Baby isopods often hide just below the surface of the substrate for safety and environmental stability.

-- Decor: To create a naturalistic setup, introduce places for isopods to hide and explore such as bark and rocks.
+Decor: To create a naturalistic setup, introduce places for isopods to hide and explore such as bark and rocks.
 These natural materials also contribute to their diets by decomposing over time.
+Adding plants and wood helps mimic the required natural habitat conditions.

 The addition of isopods to a live plant terrarium is a natural choice, promoting a balanced and thriving ecosystem.
 While many underestimate the impact these tiny creatures can have, they are, in fact, vital cogs in maintaining the overall health and efficiency of the terrarium.